 Moldova is a small country, but we have plenty of stunning natural landscapes.
 Though I have to warn you that getting to them isn’t easy: it will be hard, if not impossible, to find public transport, so taxis or rental cars are a better option.
 Below are some places around the country to visit.

 – Beleu Lake is a picturesque lake in the south of Moldova in the Lower Prut Natural Reservation right at the border with Romania.
 In addition to stunning views, this is the place to see pelicans.

 – Codru Reserve is a forest in the center of Moldova.
 It has a variety of plants, some of which are in the Red List of Endangered Species (Red Book) of Moldova, and multiple animals, including deer and wild cats.
 This is a popular place as some famous monasteries are located nearby.

-– Duruitoarea is a location in the north-west past of Moldova.
+– Duruitoarea is a location in the north-west part of Moldova.
 It is a picturesque area at the Prut River with hills, a lake and caves with prehistoric settlements.

 – Padurea Domneasca Reserve is close to Duruitoarea.
 It is a forest along the Prut River with rich flora and fauna.
 The most notable residents of the reserve are deer and bisons.